Loony4Logic/jamt/README.md

 JAMT currently have only one configurable setting, port, for monitoring and dashboard UI.

 ## Examples
-Check out the examples directory for sample configurations and use cases to help you get started quickly.
+Coming out soon!!

 ## Contributing
 We welcome contributions!
-If you find a bug, have a feature request, or want to contribute code, please follow our contribution guidelines.
+If you find a bug, have a feature request, or want to contribute code, please raise issue.

 ## License
 JAMT is licensed under the MIT License.
 See the LICENSE file for details.